UPDATE – Posted August 2023:

-Individuals who are planning to apply for the Phase 2 Innovations Labs should be familiar with the current Array’s capabilities, as well as design and system characteristics that must be considered when planning for a new geographic location.
+Individuals who are planning to apply for the Phase 2 Innovations Labs should be familiar with the initial Pioneer Array’s capabilities, as well as design and system characteristics that must be considered when planning for a new geographic location.
 For details, please review the information provided here:

 - The current design and technical capabilities of the Pioneer Array

 - Technical considerations for relocating the Pioneer Array